 Once the pickup is scheduled, the school or LEA will receive a confirmation number from UPS.
 The number can be referenced in the future if questions or changes arise.
-It is recommended that schools or LEAs maintain UPS tracking numbers.
+All UPS tracking numbers must be noted on the Form to Return Secure Materials, found in Appendix I.